-3. RELATED WORK
+3. Related Work

-In the past, researchers have exploited NOR flash memory as caches for magnetic disks due to its low power consumption and high-speed characteristics. eNvy focused on developing a persistent storage architecture without magnetic disks [7].
-Fred et al showed that NOR flash memory can reduce energy consumption by an order of magnitude, compared to magnetic disk, while providing good read performance and acceptable write performance [9].
-B. Marsh et al examined the impact of using NOR flash memory as a second-level file system buffer cache to reduce power consumption and file access latency on a mobile computer [8].
+In the past, researchers have exploited NOR Flash memory as caches for magnetic disks due to its low power consumption and high-speed characteristics. eNvy focused on developing a persistent storage architecture without magnetic disks [7].
+Fred et al showed that flash memory can reduce energy consumption by an order of magnitude, compared to magnetic disk, while providing good read performance and acceptable write performance [9].
+B. Marsh et al examined the impact of using flash memory as a second-level file system buffer cache to reduce power consumption and file access latency on a mobile computer [8].

 Li-Pin et al investigated the performance issue of NAND flash memory storage subsystems with a striping architecture, which uses I/O parallelism [10].

-In industry [5], NAND XIP is implemented using small size of buffer and I/O interface conversion, but the XIP area is limited to boot code.
-The OS and application codes should be copied to system memory at booting time.
+In industry [5], NAND XIP is implemented using small size of buffer and I/O interface conversion, but the XIP area is limited to boot code, thus OS and application codes should be copied to system memory.